kanidm/kanidm/kanidm_book/src/installing_the_server.md

 There are a number of configuration steps you must perform before you can run this container.

+## System Requirements

+### CPU

+You must have a CPU that is from 2013 or newer (Haswell, Ryzen).
+This is due to the usage of SIMD for a number of internal components.

+Older or unsupported CPU's may raise a SIGIL (Illegal Instruction) on hardware that is not supported by the project.

+### Memory

+Kanidm extensively uses memory caching, trading memory consumption to improve parallel throughput.
+You should expect to see 64KB of ram per entry in your database, depending on cache tuning and settings.

+### Disk

+You should expect to use up to 8KB of disk per entry you plan to store.
+At an estimate 10,000 entry databases will consume 40MB, 100,000 entry will consume 400MB.

+For best performance, you should use NVME or other Flash media.

 ## TLS

 You'll need a volume where you can place configuration, certificates, and the database: